How and when did you get started training for a healthy and active body lifestyle?

 Do you have goal setting techniques?
 Short term and long term goals?

 Motivation has to come from within yourself.
-Dig deep and ask yourself this, “HOW BAD DO YOU WANT IT”.
+Dig deep and ask yourself this;

 I track all my works via Microsoft Word, and label them ie… Week 1, etc… I have over 250 weeks of workout’s saved.
 I mostly use them as tools that I pass onto my clients.
 I track my weight and take pictures and date them.
 The most important tool I use is the MIRROR and not the SCALE.
 THE MIRROR NEVER EVER LIES TO YOU.

-I prefer to use the Stepper.
-I hop on and go all out ballz to the wall.
+I prefer to use the Step Mill.
+I hope on and go all out ballz to the wall.
 No matter if I am 300 lbs or 260 lbs, I go all out.
-During the Off-Season, I prefer the Stationary Bike or Treadmill.

-I listen to all types of music, depends on the mood I am in.
-Ranges from Techno, Hard Rock to Heavy Metal.
+I listen to all types of music, depending on the mood I am in.

 Sunday – Chest / Light Shoulders